Diegometro1/CSCIE-15/03_Laravel/07_Deploy_to_DigitalOcean.md

 1. From local `add`, `commit`, and `push` changes.
 2. SSH into your DigitalOcean droplet and navigate into your app folder, then run `git pull origin master`.
-2. Also while SSH'd in to your app folder, run `composer install` to install any dependencies.
+2. Also while SSH'd in to your app folder, run `composer install --no-dev`.

+It's important to always run `composer install --no-dev` when deploying code changes.
+This command will make sure your code base has the latest versions of all dependencies and it will also refresh your application's classmap with the latest details.

 ## Troubleshooting